Ask the Wizard: Blackjack - Basic Strategy (Specific Hands)

 Hi, I just looked at your Microgaming blackjack basic strategy card.
 I notice that on 7,7 you advise that the player not hit against a 10.
 Why is this, and does this override the advice to hit on 14 against a 10?

-This is the correct play in all my single deck blackjack strategies.
-The reason is that the probability of getting a third seven is only 2/49, or about 4.08%.
+This is the correct play in all my single-deck blackjack strategies.
+The reason is that the probability of getting a third seven is 2/49 only, or about 4.08%.
 Compare this to the probability in double deck of 6/101 = 5.94%.
-With the low hope of beating a dealer 20 it is better to hit, or surrender if you can.
+With the low hope of beating a dealer 20, it is better to hit, or surrender if you can.
 Yes, this does override my advice to hit 14 against a 10.

-Have been a dealer now for 10 years, and trying to get out of it, I can not count how many times I have heard people say, "Always assume their is a 10 in the hole".
+I have been a dealer now for 10 years, and trying to get out of it.
+I can not count how many times I have heard people say, "Always assume there is a 10 in the hole".
 You and I know this cannot be correct all the time.
 I understand why they say it, but, what are the odds that it really is a ten, and when the dealer has an Ace up, and checks in the card reader for a blackjack, does not have one, you know definitely it is not a ten.
 What should you assume it is then?

 I don’t like that expression either.
 At best it is a memory device to help people remember to hit a stiff hand if the dealer has a 7 to 10 showing.
 There is no simple rule of thumb that works in all situations.

-As a BJ player I regularly play with regularly splits 10s vs. bust cards.
-This move has a positive expectation, but isn’t as profitable as standing pat.
+As a BJ player I regularly split 10s vs. bust cards.
+This move has a positive expectation, but isn't as profitable as standing pat.
 Could you please show this friend of mine how much worse splitting 10s is than standing pat, in a neutral deck?
 Also, lots of BJ players get upset at someone who splits 10s vs. 6, but they often split 2s or 7s vs. 10 themselves.
 Can you set the record straight on this?

 I took great pains to create my blackjack appendices 9A-9H to answer these kinds of questions.
-For example in a six-deck game where the dealer stands on soft 17 then you would use blackjack appendix 9G.
-There you can see the expected return by standing on two 10’s against a dealer 6 is 0.702826.
+For example, in a six-deck game where the dealer stands on soft 17, you would use blackjack appendix 9G.
+There you can see the expected return by standing on two 10's against a dealer 6 is 0.702826.
 The expected return by splitting in this situation is 0.622165.
-So the player can expect to win an extra 8.07% by standing as opposed to splitting.
-Don’t pay much stock in what other player’s say or do at the blackjack table, trust my advice and you’ll be in fine shape.
+So, the player can expect to win an extra 8.07% by standing as opposed to splitting.
+Don't pay much stock in what other players say or do at the blackjack table.

 Splitting is the best decision because it results in the lowest overall loss for the hand.
 The expected returns for doubling and splitting are based on the total return for that hand relative to the initial bet.
-In other words it IS a weighted average.
-The expected loss for each 8 would be just under half of -.535361.
+For example, if your initial bet was $100, and you split the eights, the total expected loss, all things considered is $47.47, which is less than the expected loss of $53.69 by standing.

 The chart for Double Exposure indicates to split 10’s against a dealer 13-16.
 Does this mean that you continue to split additional 10’s?
 I’ve done this and wound up with 4 hands under 18 which all lost.
 Luckily I was only playing for fun on an Internet gaming site at the time.